 A House in Albury

+I think this is the best Art Deco house in Albury and would be in a lot of other places as well.
 I love the sweep of the front steps and the overall curvaceousness of the house.
 The matching lights either side of the front door, at the door leading to the upper storey terrace and also above the garage door.

 And look at those continuous shade eyebrows encircling the house above the windows.
 Read More Building Pictures: May 2012